 Restaurants in Tokyo

 Then there is the perennial Western favourite, sushi, impeccably served in a thousand different varieties around the city.
-Note that when eating sushi it is usual to eat with your fingers, and go easy on the soy sauce and wasabi.
 For a light meal on the move, you can also grab a lunchtime bento box from any convenience store and find a seat in the many quiet enclaves amid the city bustle.
 For an unforgettable experience, treat yourself to a pricey but incredibly fresh sushi breakfast at one of the restaurants near the Tsukiji Fish Market in Chuo.

 You can also visit the basement level of nearly any department store, which will contain a number of shops selling prepared foods.
 Piece together your own meal, or just browse the free samples.
 Note that these stores will begin discounting their food around 7pm.

 Chopsticks are used in most restaurants, except those serving mainly Western cuisine.
-You can ask for other utensils, but you are better off getting into the spirit and practicing with chopsticks before your visit!
-When eating noodles it is quite normal to pick up the bowl and drink from it, using the chopsticks to eat the solid bits.
+However, you can ask for other utensils.
+When eating noodles, it is quite normal to pick up the bowl and drink from it, using the chopsticks to eat the solid bits.
 Slurping is also normal; in fact, it is said to improve the flavour of the food and is seen as compliment to the cook.

 In most restaurants, you will be given a wet towel known as oshibori before eating.
 Use this to freshen up by wiping your face and hands.
 While ordering in a restaurant without an English menu can be intimidating, many restaurants have plastic food models on display, and most offer set menus with popular combinations.